FgForrest/Proxycian/README.md

 **2. matcher** - represents simple predicate that accepts `java.lang.Method` and reference to the proxy state object and returns TRUE if this method classifier intercepts this method call

+***Note:** you can use static helper methods in `one.edee.oss.proxycian.util.ReflectionUtils` interface in your predicate.
+For example if you want to check whether the called method is the same method in certain interface you can use this
+expression: `ReflectionUtils.isMethodDeclaredOn(method, LocalDataStore.class, "getLocalData", String.class)` where
+`method` is the called method, `LocalDataStore.class` is the checked interface, `"getLocalData"` is the name of the method in the interface and `String.class` is the single method parameter.
+You can find more handy methods here as well.*

 **3. method context** - represents function that takes `java.lang.Method` and reference to the proxy state object and returns DTO object that contains extracted information from the method signature that is necessary for the implementation logic, the DTO is created only for the first call and cached so all additional method calls will reuse this method context.